 (This point is heretical!)
 For human beings, reinforcement has two components, because the information may be cognitively processed: in many cases the "reward" element is less significant than the "feedback" information carried by the reinforcement.

-Applied to the theory of teaching, behaviourism's main manifestation is "instructional technology" and its associated approaches: click below for useful guides.
+Applied to the theory of teaching, behaviourism's main manifestation is "instructional technology" and its associated approaches: click below for useful (external) links.